vitneu/eosclassic/README.md

 ## Executables

-The go-eosclassic project comes with several wrappers/executables found in the `cmd` directory.
+The eosclassic project comes with several wrappers/executables found in the `cmd` directory.

 | Command    | Description |
 |:----------:|-------------|